-I am pleased to present you with Derby City Council's Statement of Accounts for 2019/20.
+I am pleased to present you with Derby City Council's Statement of Accounts for 2020/21.
 This brief introduction to the financial statements provides a summary of the financial position of the Council, key events and an explanation of the contents of the accounts.

-The accounting treatments applied are in line with the Code of Practice on Local Authority Accounting in the United Kingdom 2019/20 (the Code), published by the Chartered Institute of Public Finance and Accountancy (CIPFA).
+The accounting treatments applied are in line with the Code of Practice on Local Authority Accounting in the United Kingdom 2020/21 (the Code), published by the Chartered Institute of Public Finance and Accountancy (CIPFA).

 The information contained within these accounts is presented as simply and clearly as possible.
-However, the accounts of a large and diverse organisation such as Derby City Council are by their nature both technical and complex, so this narrative aims to explain some of the statements and provides a summary of the Council's financial performance for 2019/20 and its financial prospects.
+However, the accounts of a large and diverse organisation such as Derby City Council are by their nature both technical and complex, so this narrative aims to explain some of the statements and provides a summary of the Council's financial performance for 2020/21 and its financial prospects.
 Where necessary, estimates and judgements have been made in preparing these accounts which comply with the Code.
 Further details of these estimates and judgements are included in the supporting notes.
 The Narrative statement provides an overview of the financial performance of the year, providing a link to the managing accounting framework that the Council report on during the year.

-The narrative report aims to provide context to the accounts in respect of the 2019/20 financial outturn, the overall financial position of the Council and to place the Council's finances in the context of the Council Plan, priorities and achievements.
-The Council through strong financial management was able to deliver all its planned savings of over £7 million and implemented demand management responses in Children's Social Care to prevent an increase in in-year budget pressures identified at the end of June 2019.
+The narrative report aims to provide context to the accounts in respect of the 2020/21 financial outturn, the overall financial position of the Council and to place the Council's finances in the context of the Covid Recovery Plan, priorities and achievements.
+The Council, through strong financial management, was able to deliver all its planned savings of over £4.7 million and deliver a balanced budget in, what has been, probably the most challenging year the Council has ever faced.